-As shown in Figure 4-2, the increase in emissions in 2003 was attributed to evaporative losses when HTO remaining in the reactor core was pumped out for approved disposal.
-In 2004, the downward trend in emissions resumed: the level dropped from 9.0 Ci (the 2003 value) to 3.94 Ci.
+level dropped from 9.0 Ci (the 2003 value) to 3.94 Ci.
 In 2005, tritium emissions climbed to 17.9 Ci, apparently due to evaporation of residual heavy water through an open drain-tank vent line.
 In 2006, tritium emissions dropped to 4.03 Ci, a level consistent with 2004 emissions.
 In 2007, the downward trend continued, as tritium emissions fell to 1.33 Ci.
 The rise in tritium emissions in 2008 to 20.06 Ci was due to periodic venting of the reactor vessel when domestic water was added to the reactor vessel in preparation for the removal of the HFBR control rod blades.
 Observed tritium emission increases in 2009 were due to HFBR decontamination and dismantlement (D&D) activities that included the removal of control rod blades from January through March; draining and properly disposing of tritiated heavy water from the reactor vessel, piping systems, and the fuel canal from late spring into the summer; and the opening of contaminated piping systems to allow for the removal of residual volumes of tritiated heavy water.
+Tritium emissions in 2010 were primarily from January through June due to draining of residual heavy tritiated water from tanks and piping components in preparation for long-term facility maintenance and surveillance.
 From 2002 through 2008, emissions from the HFBR facility were monitored via air sampling of the building at a frequency of one week per month.
 In 2009, the frequency of monitoring was increased to bi-weekly to better account for changes in tritium emissions during planned D&D activities.
+In 2010, the HFBR was disconnected from the 100-meter stack.

 Figure 4-2.
-High Flux Beam Reactor Tritium Emissions, (1999-2009).
+High Flux Beam Reactor Tritium Emissions, (1999-2010).